andkhong/react-typescript-apollo/src/README.md

     ii.
 In order to style SVGs, use a styled svg component and feed it proper styles.
 10. Conditional Rendering.
     i.
 Try to handle conditional rendering at the lowest level of parent to child component, check for value and return null if value is null/undefined (It will help with maintainability and readability, in addition promote to function programming)
+11. Testing
+    1. Every component must have a test.
+    2. Test file name must be named after component, followed by .test.tsx
+    3. When writing tests for utils, add a new test file inside the test folder

 ## Functional VS Class
 1. Functional components over class if the class does not have a need for local state and/or life cycle hooks